testflyjets/skylight-worker/README.md

 - Create a directory where Chrome will be storing its data - by default, it is /var/tmp/cache.
 Change if needed in .env file - child directories will be created automatically at start-up.
 - Set Redis credentials if needed in .env file
-- Add OxyLabs username/password into .env' PROXY_USERNAME/PROXY_PASSWORD
+- Add OxyLabs username/password into .env `PROXY_USERNAME/PROXY_PASSWORD`

 # Running